fredvs/uoslib/readme.txt

 uoslib is the library version  of uos : United OpenLib of Sound.
 => https://github.com/fredvs/uos

-uoslib is a Java or/and system library for various OS, including Unix and Windows.
+uoslib is a native Java or/and system library for various OS, including Unix and Windows.

-uos : United OpenLib of Sound.

 uos unifies the best open-source audio libraries.